Eisa01/mpv-scripts/README.md

 </details>

 # UndoRedo Script
-Undo is not enough to fix your accidental seek accident?
+Undo is not enough to fix your accidental seek?
 Well now you can redo as well..

 ![UndoRedo Demo](https://raw.githubusercontent.com/Eisa01/mpv-scripts/master/.misc/undoredo_demo1.webp)
 <details>